 The Tooth Extraction Procedure

-  Dr. Weis ensures that the tooth extraction procedure is always comfortable.
+Dr. Francis ensures that the tooth extraction procedure is always comfortable.
 To begin treatment, he numbs the area with an anesthetic.
 He carefully removes the tooth and covers the socket with sterile gauze.
 He may also place a few stitches into the socket.

 For a few days after the extraction procedure, you will feel some discomfort; we will prescribe you pain medication for your recovery.
 After two to three weeks, your gum and bone tissue will regenerate.
 If we have extracted your tooth or teeth due to excessive damage or severe infection, we can replace them.
 Replacing missing teeth adds balance to the bite and supports your oral health.

 If your socket is bleeding more than several days after your extraction, or if you feel severe pain at the socket, contact our office immediately.
 Excessive pain or bleeding is abnormal and should be treated as soon as possible.